megmaciver13/gottabeglutenfree-front/README.md

 # Gottabeglutenfree (front end)

-A blog filled with approachable gluten free recipes and meal ideas, served with a side of personal commentary.
+A full-stack website filled with approachable gluten free recipes and meal ideas, served with a side of personal commentary.
 (The seed data was taken from my previous WordPress blog.)

+The repo for the back end can be found at: https://github.com/megmaciver13/gottabeglutenfree-back.

 ## Getting Started